An important skill for a coach is to be a good communicator.

 We even call them Team TALKS, but we all learn differently.
 Visual and kinesthetic learners process information by seeing and doing, not by hearing.

-Some of your will need to see a diagram or illustration in order to understand your message more clearly.
-Young players also tend to understand illustrations more than instructions, it is important to also paint a picture of the message you are communicating.
+Some of your players will need to see a diagram or illustration in order to understand your message more clearly.

 If you have access to a whiteboard or tactics board, use it this to illustrate your message.